 STR404 Strategic Analysis

-In this course the students gain advanced knowledge in strategic analysis building on their existing knowledge of basics in strategy.
-They learn about the theoretical basis of the strategic tools and how to apply these tools to business cases in the private and public sector.
-Moreover, they learn about the new frontiers in strategic analysis and how to apply strategic analysis in the network and digitalized economy.
+In this course the students gain advanced knowledge in strategic analysis, building on their existing knowledge of basics in strategy.
+They learn about the theoretical basis of the strategic tools and frameworks, the new frontiers in strategic analysis, and how to apply these insights in practical settings.

-Knowledge - the candidate...
+Knowledge - The candidate...

-- has advanced knowledge within strategic analysis
+- has advanced knowledge within strategic analysis and its frontiers

 Skills - The candidate...

-Competence - The candidate...
+General competence - The candidate...

 Students will be assumed to have had an introductory course in strategic management at the bachelor level

-Grading Scale A - F.
+A - F

-Johnson, G. et al (2018): Fundamentals of Strategy.
-Fourth edition.
+Whittington, R. et al (2021): Fundamentals of Strategy.
+Fifth edition.
 Harlow, England: Pearson.

-Compendium of academic articles
+Set of academic articles

 Autumn.
-Offered Autumn 2019.
+Offered Autumn 2023.

-Christine Meyer, Department of Strategy and Management
+Assistant Professor Magne Angelshaug, Department of Strategy and Management